nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Most documents or presentations are built upon on other people’s ideas, data or work.
 It’s important to only ever use authorized material, and credit it properly.

 Provide attribution for other people’s material.
-Inline attribution, located directly where the material is, is the preferred way of doing attribution.
+Inline attribution, located directly where the material is, is preferred.
 It works well for most quotes, tables or figures.
 Reference attribution, separate from the material and gathered at the end of the document, is possible when inline attribution isn’t appropriate for aesthetic or technical reasons.
 It’s mostly for full-slide images.

 If the author asks for a specific an attribution format, use it.
 If not, use the following: